yyai326/jekyll-theme-conference/Abstract_submission/index.md

 # Call for Abstracts

-ASIACOMB invites submissions of abstracts for 20~25-minute contributed talks on all areas of combinatorics, including
+ASIACOMB invites submissions of abstracts for 20~25-minute contributed talks on all areas of combinatorics, including (not limited to):
 - Additive combinatorics
 - Algebraic combinatorics
 - Combinatorial algorithms